 Do you sell to the public?

-Posted on
+Posted on By:

 Wiki-Knowledge-article-iconAbout twice a month for umpteen years, we have fielded many telephone calls often heralded by the now familiar customers-buying-picture-frames question, "Do you sell to the public? ".
-The short answer is yes, in fact, we always have, for many years.
+The short answer is YES!
+In fact, we always have, and for many years.
 Retail only, never wholesale.
 Thus, we doth ponder, why the question?
 Most likely, this all harks back to the "old" days when retailers and wholesalers were quite ran and operated as distinct and disparate entities.
 Shopkeepers kept their shops retailing directly to the public and wholesalers ran factories to only wholesale to their shopkeeper customers.
 In this traditional, but rapidly fading commercial or business model, wholesalers, or distributors, werethe only ones who possessed the capital, the knowledge and the contacts to import goods from an overseas country into their own.

 Think of the so-called, English Tea, grown, harvested and cured overwhelmingly in the Indian Subcontinent but shipped, unloaded, sorted and distributed or wholesaled to hundreds and thousands of small shopkeepers throughout the British Isles.
 And so it was for many industries and thousands of disparate goods.